Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-24_WhatToExpectInNet7/Index.md

 ﻿---
 title: What To Expect In .NET 7
 description: we analyze new features currently available in preview 7 of .NET 7, the last preview before the official stable release in November 2022
-permalink: blog/what-to-expect-in-net7
+permalink: /blog/what-to-expect-in-net7
-canonical: blog/what-to-expect-in-net7
+canonical: /blog/what-to-expect-in-net7
 image-url: img/blog/2022-08-24/NET7.png
-image-title:What To Expect In .NET7
+image-title: What To Expect In .NET7
 author-name: James Amattey
 author-image: james
 posted-on: August 23rd, 2022